aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 This pattern demonstrates how you can send events from EventBridge to an AppSync Events API.
 This will allow you to consume events in real-time over WebSockets.
 This stack will deploy the following resources:

+- EventBridge EventBus (we will use this to send messages to)
+- EventBridge Rule (to catch messages matching a pattern specified in the template)
+- EventBridge Connection (to your AppSync Events endoint)
+- EventBridge API Destination (to your AppSync Events endoint)
+- SQS Queue (for DLQ)
+- SQS Queue Policy (for DLQ)
+- IAM Role (to allow EventBridge Invoke an API Destination)
+- IAM Policy (attached to above role)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements